-France: Domain-Name Registrars Exempt From Trademark Liability17/09/2009 by Intellectual Property Watch 2 CommentsShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Much of our best content is available only to IP Watch subscribers.
-We are a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
-To access all of our content, please subscribe now.A French court recently decided to exclude domain name registrars from liability for trademark infringing domain names registered by their customers in a case involving 13 large French companies against Luxembourg domain name registrar EuroDNS.
+France: Domain-Name Registrars Exempt From Trademark Liability17/09/2009 by Intellectual Property Watch 2 CommentsShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)IP-Watch is a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
+To access all of our content, please subscribe now.
+You also have the opportunity to offer additional support to your subscription, or to donate.A French court recently decided to exclude domain name registrars from liability for trademark infringing domain names registered by their customers in a case involving 13 large French companies against Luxembourg domain name registrar EuroDNS.
 The Third Chamber of the “Tribunal de Grande Instance de Paris” by the judgment on 26 August (in French) confirmed that domain name registrars could claim exemption from liability in the same way as internet service providers under the European Union E-Commerce Directive (EC Directive 2000/31/EC).
 EuroDNS in a press release quoted the decision which explained that a registrar’s business was of “strict technical nature [and performed] following specific requests from customers who bear the sole responsibility of choosing and using the domain name.”
 As a result, the registrar could not be expected to verify nor uphold IP rights on its own, EuroDNS said.
 The complainants, including Air France, Michelin, Gervais Danone, French Public Broadcasters (France 2, France 3 and France 4) Auchan, Lancôme, L’Oréal, Renault and others, were granted the transfer of a long list of names they declared to be identical or similar to their trademarks.While EuroDNS applauded the decision, some observers warned against arbitrary decisions of what names were said to look similar to the trademarks in question.
 For instance, aucun.fr was put on the transfer list by the judges (as similar to Auchan), while aucnan was not.
 For the domain name elin.fr, the court in its considerations favoured rejecting a transfer, but in the final judgment ordered EuroDNS to transfer it.
 The rule that registrars had to transfer names on notification from the trademark owners might open a huge door to future litigation, one expert warned.Share this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Related"France: Domain-Name Registrars Exempt From Trademark Liability" by Intellectual Property Watch is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.